Frequently Asked Questions

 - any student (whether in a Certificate Program or not) is welcome to take any class provided pre-requisites are met.

 Where may I park?

 The Delaware College of Art and Design is located on the Market Street Mall in the heart of Wilmington’s Downtown Historic District, a few blocks from Rodney Square, the Grand Opera House, the Christina Cultural Center, and Delaware History Museum, as well as many other downtown destinations.
 DCAD is easily accessible by multiple DART buses.
-Free parking is available to DCAD Continuing Education students after 5:00 pm in the parking lot on Sixth & Shipley Streets; street parking is also readily available at no charge after 6:00 pm.
+Street parking is also readily available at no charge after 6:00 pm.

 How much is tuition?

 Tuition for each course is indicated as a part of the course description.
 A one-time per semester, non-refundable registration fee is required.
 Some courses may require an additional lab fee, which is indicated with the course description.
 Tuition and fees must be paid in full before the start of class.
 Registration is taken on a first-come, first-serve basis.

 If eligible, the Internal Revenue Service (IRS) allows students to apply for educational credits.
 The Lifetime Learning Credit is a tax credit which may be available to help offset the cost of higher education by reducing the amount of your income tax.
 For more information regarding education credit, eligibility, and instructions, please see IRS Publication 970, Tax Benefits for Education.